apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies the high water mark for all HTTP/2 frames on an outoging connection.
    Default is -1 to preserve existing water marking behavior.

+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`http2_buffer_water_mark <override-h2-properties>` attribute.

 HTTP/3 Configuration
 ====================